av023/frontend/README.md

-added some quotes by some famous photographers.
+added quotes by  famous photographers.